Welcome! We’re glad you’re here.

-Did you know that approximately 25% of UMass students are the first in their family to attend college?
-If you are the first in your own family, you are joining the many students, faculty, and staff on campus who are first-generation.
+Did you know that approximately 25% of UMass students are among the first in their family to go to college?
+If you are the first in your own family, you're joining the many students, faculty, and staff on campus who are first-generation.

 Undergraduate Student Success and the First-Generation Experience at UMass

 Undergraduate Student Success is committed to supporting and celebrating the first-generation student population at UMass Amherst.
 An important part of our community’s history, first-generation students are defined here as those who do not have a parent or guardian who attained a four-year degree.
-These students come to our campus with a wealth of important perspectives, life experiences, and skills.
-We encourage students to embrace their ability to achieve high levels of academic success as they make connections and develop a sense of belonging on campus.
+First-gen students come to our campus with a wealth of important perspectives, life experiences, and skills.
+We encourage students to embrace their ability to achieve their goals as they make connections and develop a sense of belonging on campus.

 Additionally, we are glad to share that UMass Amherst has recently been designated as a First-gen Forward institution by NASPA's Center for First-Generation Student Success.
 We are grateful for the many students, staff, and faculty who have lead, coordinated, and facilitated the initiatives that have earned us this recognition.